njjetha/snapdragon-compute-samples/src/pong/README.md

     - You can find the SDK on the [Qualcomm Software Center](https://softwarecenter.qualcomm.com/)
 4. Install the required Python packages
     - Run the command `pip install -r requirements.txt`
+    - Make sure you are in the `src/pong` directory

 ## Usage